 Colorado Rep. Steve Lebsock accused of sexual harassment

-Lebsock's statement followed a report by Rocky Mountain Community Radio in which Winter, who also is an Adams County Democrat, said Lebsock suggested they engage in sexual acts and acted aggressively toward her when she refused during an end-of-session party in 2016.
+Winter said Lebsock suggested they engage in sexual acts and acted aggressively toward her when she refused during an end-of-session party in 2016, according to the report.
 She said he grabbed her elbow and that she felt threatened.

 “Steve Lebsock’s behavior is egregious,” Winter said.

 Winter said she told legislative leaders about the incident but didn’t file a formal complaint, fearing that her reputation would be hurt and it would make it harder for her to do her work.
 She said that Lebsock eventually apologized and, later, promised to get therapy.